 The idea of two chemical structures being substantially similar is unclear at best.
 Experts in chemistry agree that the term is not generally used to objectively or quantitatively compare the structures of molecules and has no real universal meaning from one lab to another.
 Combining this hazy concept of substantial similarity with a criminal offense raises concerns of due process violations.
 In a drug analog case, this can take several forms, such as uncovering inconsistent positions held by various governmental departments as to whether a drug analog is truly substantially similar to a controlled substance.

-The Lincoln designer drug lawyers at Berry Law Firm are experienced at ensuring the client’s constitutional rights of due process are upheld by uncovering these inconsistencies in determining whether the government considers two substances substantially similar.
+The Lincoln designer drug lawyers at Berry Law are experienced at ensuring the client’s constitutional rights of due process are upheld by uncovering these inconsistencies in determining whether the government considers two substances substantially similar.

 Drug Analog Crime Defense

 As with other drug offenses, a great defense starts with an examination of the government’s investigation.
-Berry Law Firm works tirelessly to uphold and protect our clients’ constitutional rights, including the right to be free from unreasonable searches and seizures.
-If the officer unlawfully searched a vehicle, office, home, computer, or phone, the designer drug lawyers at Berry Law Firm in Lincoln will fight to keep the evidence found during that search out of court.
+Berry Law works tirelessly to uphold and protect our clients’ constitutional rights, including the right to be free from unreasonable searches and seizures.
+If the officer unlawfully searched a vehicle, office, home, computer, or phone, the designer drug lawyers at Berry Law in Lincoln will fight to keep the evidence found during that search out of court.

 The Role of a Lincoln Drug Analog Attorney

-The next step your Berry Law Firm lawyer will take is to hold the government to its requisite burden of proof.
+The next step your Berry Law lawyer will take is to hold the government to its requisite burden of proof.
 In order to convict in a drug analog case, the government must show that the chemical structure of the drug analog is substantially similar to that of a controlled substance and that either:

 - The accused knew the substance with which he was dealing is unlawful under some law